-This is what researchers actually managed to do with the help of an NLP (Natural Language Processing) algorithm: they predicted hidden personal attributes of Facebook users using their publicly disclosed interests alone.
+This is what researchers actually managed to do with the help of an NLP (Natural Language Processing) algorithm: they predicted personalities of popular Facebook users using their publicly disclosed interests.

-Particularly, the researchers were able to predict the following personal attributes of users based solely on their music interest:
+Particularly, the researchers were able to predict the following personal attributes of users based solely on their music interests:

 - Relationship status